Project Award Amount: $40,000

 Funder-specific eligibility requirements:

-is an NIH/NIAMS funded Center at UCSF with the overarching goal of facilitating and enhancing precision medicine studies in rheumatic diseases.
+is an NIH/NIAMS funded Center at UCSF with the overarching goal of facilitating and enhancing precision medicine studies in rheumatic and autoimmune diseases.
 All applicants seeking funding through PREMIER for pilot grants must be members of the Center.
-All UCSF faculty are eligible for membership, please apply through the PREMIER website .
-Please address in the proposal how the project is expected to advance precision medicine in rheumatic disease.
-These projects are intended for projects that are translational in nature with studies focused on advancing precision medicine in rheumatology.
-Projects related to all types of rheumatologic disease and human autoimmune diseases will be considered.
+All UCSF faculty are eligible for membership; please apply through the PREMIER website http://premier.ucsf.edu/.
+These grants are intended for projects that are translational in nature with studies focused on advancing precision medicine in rheumatology.
+Projects related to all types of rheumatologic and/or human autoimmune diseases will be considered.
 Projects should utilize human samples or show direct links to rheumatologic/autoimmune disease in humans.
 PREMIER consists of 3 Resource Cores (HSCP: Human Studies and Clinical Phenotyping, GMR: Genomics and Molecular Resources, and IB: Integrative Bioinformatics).
-You use a portion of your funds in at least one of the Cores (HSCP: Human Studies and Clinical Phenotyping, GMR: Genomics and Molecular Resources, and IB: Integrative Bioinformatics), although use in more than one Core is encouraged.
-For more information on our Cores, PREMIER and to apply for membership, please see our web site at .
-We encourage all applicants to contact us at .
-Center personnel can assist with your proposal.
+You must use a portion of your funds in at least one of the Cores (HSCP: Human Studies and Clinical Phenotyping, GMR: Genomics and Molecular Resources, and IB: Integrative Bioinformatics), although use in more than one Core is encouraged.
+For more information on our Cores, PREMIER and how to apply for membership, please see our web site at http://premier.ucsf.edu/.
+For projects focused on Rheumatoid Arthritis you may also consider applying for BPRAR pilot grants.
+We encourage all applicants to contact us at email@example.com.
+Center personnel can assist with preparation of your proposal.

 Applicants must be Physician-Scientists, Cancer Center Members or be sponsored by a Cancer Center Member.
 Please address this eligibility point in any cancer-related proposal.
 This program provides seed funding to encourage clinical and clinical translational scientists, especially those at the beginning of their research career or established investigators wishing to embark on a new area of study, to initiate promising new projects in cancer research that may enable them to compete successfully for federal research grants.
 Targeted areas are innovative pilot, phase I/II therapeutic studies and other projects in clinical, health policy, health services, psychosocial and behavioral research that have direct application to the prevention, diagnosis, and treatment of cancer.
 Pre-clinical or laboratory correlative studies that demonstrate a direct path to the clinic will also be considered.
 The proposed project must be a Mt.
 Zion-based activity; or led primarily by Mt.
 Zion-based personnel; or use a Mt.
 Zion-based resource; or that will especially benefit Mt.
 Zion constituents (e.g., patients, families, faculty, staff, and/or trainees).
 Applicants must be physician-scientists and a Cancer Center member or be sponsored by a Cancer Center member.